NHL roundup: McDavid nets 4 points, Oilers snap Leafs' streak

 Blue Jackets 4, Kings 2 Nathan Gerbe and Scott Harrington scored goals less than three minutes apart in the second period as Columbus rallied for a victory at Los Angeles.

 Kevin Stenlund and Gustav Nyquist added third-period goals, while goalie Elvis Merzlikins had 35 saves as the Blue Jackets earned the victory one game after their 12-game points streak came to an end.
-Alex Iafallo scored a goal, while Sean Walker added a goal and an assist for the Kings, who have lost consecutive games and fell for the sixth time in their last eight contests.
+Alex Iafallo and Trevor Lewis scored goals, while Sean Walker added a pair of assists for the Kings, who have lost consecutive games and fell for the sixth time in their last eight contests (2-5-1).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)